 Making the Pitch

-Presenting strategic recommendations to Senior Management.
+Presenting strategic recommendations to senior management.
 The way leaders present their recommendations is critical for organizational buy-in.
-The presentation will be framed within competitive, global, ethical challenges, and multicultural lens, including story-telling and visualization for strategic communication.
+The presentation will be framed with competitive, global, and ethical challenges, and with a multicultural lens, including story-telling and visualization for strategic communication.

 To succeed in the future, managers must develop the resources and capabilities needed to gain and sustain an advantage in competitive markets, both traditional and emerging.
 The program is ideal for the mid-career professional who formulates and executes business strategies from directors to vice presidents.

 - An individual working with C-Suite leaders and their teams to design strategy, align the organization, and transform the organization's impact through its strategy